AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 (from the Latin connectio =

-The connection analyzes what needs to be done with the values
+connection analyzes what needs to be done with the values of the

-??of the components of the vectors and tensors describing the
+components of the vectors and tensors describing the physical

-physical field - what correction to express the
+field - what correction to make to express the objective

 the local geometric conditions and the coordinate system used.